Humberd/LaTex-Starter/README.md

  3. Click **Define current document as 'Master Document'** while having `main.tex` opened.

 Now you can hit **F1** and the document will compile successfully on whatever the page you are.
+**Keep in mind you have to do it every time you open the Texmaker.**

 ------